plightsaber/breakfree/docs/README.md

 Accessories
 -----------
+### Escape Tools (updated in 4.1.0)
 Certain items can affect your escape.
-Included with your BreakFree product is an official BreakFree knife.
+Included with your BreakFree product is an official BreakFree knife, bobby pin, and bolt cropper.
 While you are holding it or are near by, you can click it and choose a nearby bound Avi to free (including yourself).
-While using a knife, any successful INTEGRITY action will reduce the restraint's COMPLEXITY.
+While using a knife or bolt cropper, any successful INTEGRITY action will reduce the restraint's COMPLEXITY.
+Using a bobby pin will allow you to pick any locks.

-Anyone can also click the knife to remove it from the world or detach it from your avi.
+Anyone can also click the escape tool to remove it from the world or detach it from your avi.
 So keep them well hidden if you are relying on them to escape!

-Along with the included knife a standalone script "blade" is included for use on other sharp objects you may want to make or use.
+Along with the included tools is a script "escapeTool" is included for use on other objects you may want to make or use.
+By default it is set to "blade" as the type, but you can edit the script to change the TOOL_TYPE to "blade", "cropper" or "pick" to match the type of tool you're including it in.

 !!
 The script includes logic that self-deletes the object when REMOVE is selected.
-DO NOT USE on any non-copyable items you do not currently have a backup for. !!
+DO NOT USE on any non-copyable items you do not currently have a backup for.

+### Domme HUD
+So you want to be better at binding people without the risk of reciprocation?
+That's just unfair!
+We aren't here to judge though, so if you are one of THOSE people, included is a HUD attachment that allows you to level up without wearing the restraint set.

 RealRestraints Plug-in
 ----------------------
-If you want to use BreakFree along with a RealRestraints product, we recommend you install the included script into the main RealRestraint attachment (the one that attaches to (r forearm).
+If you prefer to use a RealRestraint product but still want to interact with a BreakFree user, we recommend you install the included script into the main RealRestraint attachment (the one that attaches to (r forearm).
 No other action is required, just drag-and-drop!

+This script will track whether or not your arms are bound and change your interaction with any avi wearing BreakFree accordingly.

 Contribute!
 -----------